MedSwitcher

 Why Step Up from Foundayo to Zepbound?

 Foundayo is an excellent starting point — it's oral, affordable, and effective.
+For a full look at what Foundayo offers, see our Foundayo pricing guide and the Foundayo vs Zepbound comparison.
 But some patients need more pharmacological firepower.
 Here's when stepping up to Zepbound makes clinical sense:

 • Plateau on Foundayo — You've been on the maximum 17.2mg dose for 3+ months with less than 10% total body weight loss